Richie Barker (footballer, born 1975): Milton Keynes Dons

 On 1 April 2014 Barker was appointed Assistant Manager at Milton Keynes Dons.
 This has initially been confirmed as being until the end of the 13/14 season.
 This has since been extended to a position as head of coaching for the forthcoming 2014/15 season.

 On 23 October 2016, following the mutual-termination of the contract of manager Karl Robinson, Barker was announced as caretaker manager of the club whilst a replacement was sought.

 On 20 December 2016, following the appointment of new manager Robbie Neilson early in the month, Milton Keynes Dons announced that Barker had left the club by mutual consent.

 Charlton Athletic

 On 21 December 2016, Barker joined League One side Charlton Athletic as a first-team coach, re-joining manager Karl Robinson having previously worked alongside him at Milton Keynes Dons.
 On 28 April 2017 the club announced he would be leaving at the end of the season.

 Rotherham United

 On 4 May 2017, Barker was appointed assistant manager of Rotherham United, following their relegation from the EFL Championship.
+Barker left this role in September 2022.

+Derby County

+On 22 September 2022, Barker was appointed assistant manager of League One Derby County, after Paul Warne's appointment as Derby's head coach who also made the same move.
+The club finished 7th for the season, missing out on the playoffs and equaling the club record for the lowest finish on the league pyramid.
+He was then part of the coaching staff that achieved promotion to the Championship the following season, achieving a club record 92 points as they finished runners-up to Portsmouth.

+Barker was relieved from his position, alongside head coach Paul Warne, on 7 February 2025 with the club in the Championship relegation zone and on a run of seven consecutive league defeats.

 Personal life

-He is the father of current Charlton Athletic player Charlie Barker.
+He is the father of current Crawley Town and former Charlton Athletic player Charlie Barker.